lias-laboratory/biogitom/Docs/BioGITOM_New_Task__with_Embeddings_Guide.md

 * Embeddings must have the same ordering as the keys in `classes.json`.
 * The encoded IDs correspond to row indices of embeddings.
-* Scripts are only generated if the target paths do not already exist.

 ---